Robinhood vs M1 Finance

 Mobile Apps

-Up next are mobile applications.
-The Robinhood app pretty much replicates its website with a lot of the same tools and features.
-A stock’s profile has icons in the upper-right corner for alerts and a watchlist, both of which can be super helpful.
-Tap on the Trade button at the bottom of a profile to get either the equity or options ticket.
+Next up are mobile apps.
+Robinhood’s app closely matches its web experience, keeping many of the same tools and layout ideas.
+On a stock page, the icons in the upper-right corner for alerts and watchlists can be very handy.
+Tap Trade at the bottom to open either the stock ticket or the options ticket.

-Over at M1 Finance, we find a similar picture: the company’s website recreated on its mobile app.
-Tap on the Invest tab in the bottom menu and then the account icon in the upper left to bring up a list of investing sections, including stocks, ETFs, and cryptocurrencies.
-Select “Model Portfolios” to browse through existing Pies that can be purchased.
+M1 Finance’s app is also essentially its website in mobile form.
+Tap Invest in the bottom menu, then use the account icon in the upper left to open a list of investing areas (like stocks, ETFs, and crypto).
+Choose “Model Portfolios” to browse pre-built Pies that can be used right away.

 Winner: Robinhood